The Western Book of the Dead: Plot

-As Osip arrives in Vinci, Semyon is forced to make the presentation without Caspere in front of his associates and wife Jordan (Kelly Reilly).
-Despite his interest, Osip wants to wait on the deal until Caspere returns as he is not fully confident on Semyon, angering him.
-Semyon also orders Velcoro to intimidate Dan Howser (Stevin Knight), the writer of the newspaper's articles, to stop writing about the city's corruption and retrieve any incriminating evidence against them.
+As Osip arrives in Vinci, Semyon is forced to hold the presentation without Caspere in front of his associates and his wife, Jordan (Kelly Reilly).
+Osip is interested but wants to wait on the deal until Caspere arrives, as he is not fully confident about Semyon's ability to deliver the deal.
+Later, Semyon orders Velcoro to intimidate Dan Howser, a local journalist, to stop writing about corruption in Vinci, and for Velcoro to retrieve any incriminating evidence about Semyon and his associates.

-Later, Velcoro visits his son at school and immediately recognizes that his shoes were damaged and forces Chad to reveal what happened.
-Chad states that a bully kid named Aspen Conroy broke into his locker and damaged his shoes.
-He uses his police contacts in order to get the kid's address.
-That night, Velcoro visits the address and brutally attacks Aspen's father in front him, warning him that he will kill his parents if he ever bullies Chad or any other kid ever again.
-He then meets with Semyon to give him the evidence, who is revealed to have sent the attorney to help him gain custody of Chad.
+Velcoro later visits his son at school and sees that he is not wearing his expensive new sneakers; Chad states that a bully named Aspen Conroy broke into his locker and damaged them.
+Velcoro uses his police contacts to find Conroy's home address and visits the house that night, brutally attacking Conroy's father in front of him and threatening to kill his parents if he ever bullies Chad or any kid ever again.
+Velcoro then meets with Semyon at his friend Felicia's (Yara Martinez) bar to give him Howser's evidence, revealing Semyon as the one who sent the attorney to help Velcoro gain custody of Chad.

-In bed at night, Woodrugh is questioned by Emily about his scars, revealing that the scars are before his Army services but does not reveal what caused them.
-He leaves the house and goes driving in his motorcycle with no helmet.
-He then turns off the motorcycle's headlights and exceeds the speed limit.
-Eventually, he turns them back on and ends up in the side of the road.
-He notices a man in a bench and approaches him, finding that his eyes were burned out; his ID reveals that the man is Caspere himself.
-He reports the location and authorities arrive, including Velcoro and Bezzerides.
+While lying in bed, Woodrugh is questioned by Emily about his scars, and tells her that they are from a time before he joined the U.S. Army but does not reveal exactly what caused them.
+He leaves the house and goes driving on his motorcycle with no helmet.
+He turns off the motorcycle's headlights and exceeds the speed limit, but grows timid.
+He soon turns the lights back on and pulls up to the side of the road, where he sees a man sitting on a bench.
+Upon further inspection, he discovers that the man is Ben Caspere, who has had his eyes burned out with hydrochloric acid.
+Woodrugh reports the body and the authorities, including Velcoro and Bezzerides, arrive, meeting together for the first time.